 Explore the hidden beauty of the Sri Lanka.
 All Packages are fully customizable.

-The word Ayurveda has derived from AYU and VEDA.
-AYU means life VEDA means Science or knowledge.
-That means the science of life.
-Charaka defines “That science is designated as Ayurveda where advantageous and disadvantageous as well as happy and unhappy states of life along with what is good and bad for life, its measurement and the life itself are described ” (Charaka Sutra 1 – 4) Ayurveda embrace all living things, animate and inanimate.
-It is divided into three main branches Viz.
-Nara Ayurveda dealing with human life, Satva Ayurveda the science dealing with animal life and its diseases,Vriksha Ayurveda the science dealing with plant life its growth and diseases.
-When one goes deep into the science of Ayurveda, it is clear that this is not only a system of medicine but a way of living for complete positive health and spiritual attainments.
+Ayurveda embrace all living things, animate and inanimate.
+It is divided into three main branches : Nara Ayurveda dealing with human life, Satva Ayurveda dealing with animal life and its diseases,Vriksha Ayurveda the science dealing with plant life its growth and diseases.
+When one goes deep into the science of Ayurveda, it is clear that this is not only a system of medicine but a way of living for complete positive health and spiritual attainment.

-Ayurveda believes that the highest wealth one get is health.
-Righteous life, (Dharma), Wealth (Artha), fulfillment of desires (Kama) and attainment of salvation (Moksha), all these four factors depends on a healthy life.
-Swasthya (Health) is defined as (a) Dosha Dhatu samya (well balanced metabolism) plus (b) Prasanna Atma, Indriya, Manah (a happy state of the being, the senses and the mind) sense here mean the five organs of perception Gana Indriya (smell, taste, sight, touch, and hearing) coupled with the organs of action Karma Indriya namely mouth, hands and feet, organs of excretion and reproduction.
-The origin of ayurveda dates back to the Vedic era.
+Ayurveda believes that the highest wealth one receives is health.
+Righteous Life (Dharma), Wealth (Artha), Fulfillment of Desires (Kama) and Attainment of Salvation (Moksha), all these four factors depend on a healthy life.
+Swasthya (Health) is defined as (a) Dosha Dhatu Samya (well balanced metabolism) and (b) Prasanna Atma, Indriya, Manah (a happy state of the being, senses and mind).
+The five organs of perception Gana Indriya (smell, taste, sight, touch, and hearing) while the organs of action Karma Indriya namely mouth, hands and feet, organs of excretion and reproduction.
+The origin of Ayurveda dates back to the Vedic Era.
 Some historians say that Ayurveda is a part of Atharva Veda.
-In Athavaveda too there are hyms which mention medicine for various diseases.
+In Athavaveda too there are hymns which mention medicine for various diseases.
 Medicines like Accorus calamus, Phylanthantus embolic are mentioned.
 The systematized form of Ayurveda dates back to the Rishi conference which was held in the place called Chityarata in the foot hills of Mount Himalaya.
-The great book on ayurveda Characa Samhita gives a detail description of the Rishi conference Rishis are great learned people like the great scientists of today.
-But with a deference.
+The great book on Ayurveda Characa Samhita gives a detail description of the Rishi conference.

 Ayurveda Body Massage